rocketacademy/bootcamp-4.1/general-reference/vs-code-tips.md

 ## Editing a Variable Name in Multiple Places Concurrently

-Sometimes we want to change the name of a variable in our code, a common practice in [refactoring](https://en.wikipedia.org/wiki/Code\_refactoring).
+Sometimes we want to change the name of a variable in our code, a common practice in <a href="https://en.wikipedia.org/wiki/Code\_refactoring" target="_blank">refactoring</a>.
 If that variable is used in multiple places, we may be tempted to edit each instance individually.
 Luckily VS Code has a convenient feature that allows us to edit all instances of the same variable simultaneously, saving time and our fingers.

 ### Within a Single File